 Finally, for each category of iPad we consider whether an updated version of that device is likely to be unveiled in the near future, and whether the threat of obsolescence should influence your buying decision.
-(Apple is expected to add the iPad 3 to its Vintage & Obsolete list at the end of October 2017, five and a half years after being launched, while the five-year-old iPad 4 no longer receives iOS updates.)
+(From time to time Apple adds an iPad to its Vintage & Obsolete list, usually around five or six years after being launched, while slightly more recent devices may not receive iOS updates any more.)

 When you've decided which iPad you want to buy, take a look at our best iPad deals for detailed advice on the best places to buy.
-And we've got a simpler comparison in Best iPad 2017: What's the best iPad for most people?
+And we've got a simpler comparison in What's the best iPad for most people?

 The current iPad line-up